 The LGBTQ+ community is a proud community.
 As they should be.
 They’ve overcome obstacles like no others.
 Fighting for their rights just as strongly as any other minority group.
 My daughter is one of these members.
-She is proud to be gay.
-She is proud to be part of this community.
-She understands it’s going to be hard.
-She doesn’t identify with either gender.
-She prefers the they/them pronouns.
+She is proud to be gay and to be part of this community and understands it’s going to be hard.
+She doesn’t identify with either gender and prefers the they/them pronouns.
 As her mom, I still call her by the she/her pronouns.
 As do other family members.
 She may not like it, but, accepts it.

 She’s faced bullying in Middle School.
 Shoved out of the way in the halls, called fagot by her peers.
 She finished out the school years there and started high school.
 She still gets words tossed at her, but, they aren’t physical (that’s she’s told me).
 But, she handles it better now because she has a great group of friends who stand by her and they laugh it off.

 This past weekend, with the shooting in an Orlando night club, she got a dose of the hatred someone felt towards the LGBTQ+ community.
 And it scared her.
 It angered her.
 And what does she do when she’s angered?
 She confronts it head on.
 My chick bought two pride shirts and wore them proudly.
 What can I say?
 She takes after her mom :).